abpio/abp-commercial-docs/en/studio/overview/index.md

 #### Tutorials

 - **Getting started with the ABP Commercial**: A resource link designed to onboard new users, offering comprehensive guidance on leveraging ABP Commercial's features.
-- **Introduction to the ABP Studio**: Provides an overview of ABP Studio's capabilities, assisting users in familiarizing themselves with the tool's environment and features.
+- **Introduction to the ABP Studio**: A resource link designed to open ABP Studio's introduction documentation.

 #### Latest Community Posts